After decades of giant killings and famous nights at Parkhead, it’s been something of a slog in the Uefa Champions League for Celtic in recent years.

 Long gone are the days where the Hoops would go toe-to-toe with Lionel Messi and Barcelona, with Celtic most recently crashing out of Uefa’s flagship competition at the hands of Hungarian minnows Ferencváros.

-The side lining up for Celtic nowadays is incredibly different to that night in Turin, so, with that in mind, let’s take a look where the players who fell to Juventus are now – and what their current Football Index* values are.
+The side lining up for Celtic nowadays is incredibly different to that night in Turin, so, with that in mind, let’s take a look where the players who fell to Juventus are now.

 Goalkeeper: Fraser Forster

 Forster spent another year in Glasgow following this Champions League exit, lifting the 2013/14 Scottish Premiership title in the process, before moving to the opposite end of the UK to become Southampton’s number one.

 Forster was an initial success on the South Coast, playing 124 games across all competitions during his first four seasons with the Saints and picking up a handful of senior England caps in the process, but a loss of form and fitness saw him lose his place to Alex McCarthy.

 Forster had another stint on loan at Celtic last season, impressing across 39 games before returning to Southampton once again.

 There was plenty of expectation placed upon Matthews following his initial emergence at Cardiff City and a move to Celtic following the expiry of his contract was supposed to be the move to truly kick-start his career.

 Matthews performed well during his 150 appearances for the Hoops but since leaving in 2015, the 29-year-old has struggled with the likes of Sunderland, Bristol City and Charlton Athletic.
 His lack of consistency at club level has also limited Matthews to just 14 senior caps for Wales, when he should have so many more.